 It was Major George Vilhelm Palmstruch who first came up with the proposal to start operation in Edfastmark.
-When his attention began to be directed at this hidden farm village is not really known but in 1751 he became interested in a silver ore plant 1 mill northwest of Bygdsiljum.
-It was perhaps when he settled on Edfastmark’s very good conditions for a plant.
+When his attention began to be directed at this hidden farm village is not really known but in 1751 he became interested in a silver ore plant 10 km northwest of Bygdsiljum.
+It was perhaps when he settled on Edfastmarks very good conditions for a plant.
 The first steps for the mill were taken in the spring of 1756.
 Many projects were planned, but unfortunately Palmstruch’s financial resources were quite insufficient.
-His role in Edfastmark’s history lasted only a few months before 1757 he was commissioned in the Pomeranian War, where he was captured and embroiled in financial difficulties which really put a stop to his youth’s dreams.
+His role in Edfastmarks history lasted only a few months before 1757 he was commissioned in the Pomeranian War, where he was captured and embroiled in financial difficulties which really put a stop to his youth’s dreams.

-Since the Jennings & Finlay partnership dissolved in 1762, Finlay sold some of its mills, including Gimo and Robertsfors in 1764 to the mill patron Jean Henri Lefebure.
-After 3 years, Lefebure passed away but his 30-year-old son Jean took over at the father’s place.
-In the end, it turned out that transporting the iron ore to Robertsfors was too expensive and costly.
+Since the Jennings & Finlay partnership dissolved in 1762, Finlay sold some of his mills, including Gimo and Robertsfors in 1764 to the mill patron Jean Henri Lefebure.
+After 3 years, Lefebure passed away but his 30-year-old son Jean took over in his father’s stead.
+In the end, it turned out that transporting the iron ore to Robertsfors was too costly.
 The ore transports were unavoidable because there were only iron-meagre ore in the vicinity of Robertsfors.
-On the other hand, the pig iron could be refined in the mill to bar iron and this in turn is forged into finished products such as nails and implements.
+On the other hand, the pig iron could be refined in the mill to bar iron and this in turn was forged into finished products such as nails and implements.
 As a result of such processing, transport from the mill became cheaper as these products weighed considerably less and demanded a higher price than the pig iron.